 The first synthetic purple appears in the mid-19th century.
 Mauve, or aniline purple, is invented by 18-year-old William Henry Perkin.
 He discovers a method to make it from coal tar.
 The color appears on the palettes of the French Impressionists.

 Here are the simple steps to create caput mortuum pigment at home.
-It's quick and easy to prepare but the final phase involves soaking for several days.
-Pics are pending.
+It's easy enough to prepare but the final phase involves soaking for several days.

 Ingredients: